AninditaBasu/indica/docs/how_to_soliloquy.md

 ## Results

-I now have a list of URLs that show me the soliloquies and monologues in the Rig Veda.
+I now have a list of URLs that show me the soliloquies and monologues in Rig Veda.

 ```
 https://en.wikisource.org/wiki/The_Rig_Veda/Mandala_10/Hymn_159